The Open University since 2006

 investigating and implementing ways to improve work practice.

-This unit is designed to be studied for 1 hour per week over 50 weeks.
+This course is designed to be studied for 1 hour per week over 50 weeks.

 Copyright & revisions